-Dr. Simone Sandholz is Research Associate in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section of UNU-EHS.
+Dr. Simone Sandholz is Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section of UNU-EHS.
 She holds a PhD in Geography from the University of Innsbruck, Austria.

 In her research, Dr. Sandholz focuses on different aspects of future-oriented urban vulnerability and risk analysis with a focus on urban areas.
 Her particular fields of expertise are urban and green infrastructure, urban regeneration, nature-based solutions for disaster risk reduction and climate change adaptation, good governance and livelihood approaches, based on empirical social research methods.
 Besides her ongoing research in the ZURES and KIRMin projects she supports the section heads in proposal writing, supervision of team members, guest scientists, master students, and interns, and is teaching in different universities in Germany and abroad.
 Dr. Sandholz has (co)authored various research papers and is co-author of a MOOC on “Disasters and Ecosystems: Resilience in a Changing Climate” led by UNEP.